Bashpoet/Bashpoet/README.md

 - 👋 Hi, I’m @Bashpoet
 - 👀 I’m interested in Linux, Unix, C, Python, Javascript, C#, Bash and Shell
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me - tomaspellissaripavan@gmail.com